MUTX Documentation

 - Run

-mutx-tui - Run
+mutx - Run

-mutx-mcp - Configure the agent to spawn
+mutx-link - Configure the agent to spawn

 Use this when the operator, the TUI, and the agent all live on the same host.

-Split local TUI plus containerized MCP
+Split local TUI plus containerized Link

 Requirements:

-- TUI running on the host
+- MUTX running on the host

 Example: